Bookmark this page for future reference!

 Open Fire Definitions

-Open Fire is defined as simple burning of solid or unpressurized liquid fuels, without any enhancement by mechanical devices, extra oxidizers or pyrotechnic materials.
+Open fire (OF) is defined as simple burning of solid or unpressurized liquid fuels, without any enhancement by mechanical devices, extra oxidizers or pyrotechnic materials.

-Burning Man defines three different types or levels of Open Fire, each with different characteristics, and each requiring different approval processes and safety procedures.
+Burning Man defines three different OF types or levels, each with different characteristics, and each requiring different approval processes and safety procedures.

 LEVEL THREE – Relocation for Burning.
-Artwork created in one location is moved to an approved burn shield platform at a different location for burning.
-The artwork could be burned on the Man platform after the Man has fallen, or at one of the public Burn Gardens located at 3:00, 6:00 and 9:00 along the Esplanade.
-A Burn License is not required for this level.
+OF3 artworks are those created in one location that are then moved to an approved burn shield platform at a different location for burning, usually at one of the public burn gardens located at 3:00, 6:00 and 9:00 along the Esplanade.
+A burn license is not required for this level.

 Fire Art Safety Team (FAST)

-Burning Man has developed a Fire Art Safety Team (FAST) whose mission is to provide experienced support for fire artists and to ensure the safe use of fire at the Burning Man Event.
-FAST comprises artists, fire safety personnel and industry professionals who will Assist artists in the safe execution of Open Fire, Flame Effects, and/or Pyrotechnics in installations, theme camps and mutant vehicles.
-FAST will inspect artworks incorporating fire and issue the appropriate Burn License(s) once the artwork has been approved.
+Burning Man has a Fire Art Safety Team (FAST) whose mission is to provide experienced support for fire artists and to ensure the safe use of fire at the Burning Man event.
+FAST is made up of artists, fire safety personnel and industry professionals who assist artists in the safe execution of open fire, flame effects, and pyrotechnics in their artworks, theme camps and mutant vehicles.
+FAST inspects artworks incorporating fire and issues the appropriate burn license(s) once the artwork has been approved.

 Fire Art & Event Stipulations